verrazzano/docs/content/en/docs/monitoring/thanos.md

 Create the secret for object storage configuration.

 The following example uses the filename `objstore.yml`.
-Using the `objstore.yml` filename helps you to generate the right key when creating the bucket secret.
-The Store Gateway requires the secret key `objstore.yml` to fetch the bucket credentials.
+The Thanos Store Gateway requires the key in the secret to be `objstore.yml`.
+If you use a different filename, make sure that the key in the secret is exactly `objstore.yml`.

 {{< clipboard >}}
 <div class="highlight">